 - You always envision how to make ideas work, with an uncanny ability to connect the dots and see around corners.

-- You are passionate about the idea, the product, service, desire to build an amazing company culture, or client experience.
+- You are passionate about the idea, the product, the service, and the desire to build an amazing company culture or client experience.
 Passion is your fuel.

-- Whatever be the setbacks, you’re always prepared to jump in and fix it.
+- Whatever the setbacks, you’re always prepared to jump in and fix them.
 You default to leaning in and solving it.
 You know that being afraid to take the leap is just your brain’s natural way of trying to keep you safe.
-Whether it is fear of failing, fear of what other people will think, fear of the unknown or even fear of success — you know that your feelings are normal and you don’t deny your fear.
+Whether it is fear of failing, fear of what other people will think, fear of the unknown, or even fear of success — you know that your feelings are normal and you don’t deny your fear.

 - You are constantly driven by competitiveness and the desire to become better.

 - There’s nothing safe about business ownership, so true entrepreneurs must feel comfortable taking risks and making hard decisions.
-You must be comfortable with taking wrong decisions, learning from it and taking up the responsibility.
+You must be comfortable with taking wrong decisions, learning from them, and taking up responsibility.

 - You are aware of your implications and are 100% ready to accept the sacrifices that will come with starting a company.

-- You actively work on levelling up your mindset.
+- You actively work on leveling up your mindset.
 You spend time with the people already successful in your field and are trying to adapt their thinking.